Soares/simplifience.com/post/sample/imagine.md

 ---

 <div class="caution" markdown="block">
 This is not a standard simplifience article.
 It provides minimal intuition for $i$ necessary to understand @post[Euler's identity]sample/identity.
-Both $i$ and Euler's identity are @post[contrives]intro/contrives.
-As a @post[matter of policy]intro/taboo contrives are not mentioned.
+Both $i$ and Euler's identity are @post[contrives]intro/contrives, which are normally @post[avoided]intro/taboo.

-This article is an exception to that rule.
-It's part of an sequence designed to show how "difficult" math can be intuitive when taught from a different point of view.
-If you already have a good intuition for the complex plane you're encouraged to skip this article.
 </div>

 $i$ is called the "imaginary number", as if all numbers aren't imaginary.
 Let's correct that misconception now: $i$ is no more <span class="info" markdown="inline">nor less</span> imaginary than any other number.

 <aside class="info" markdown="block">
 Note that all numbers are imaginary.
 Have you ever seen a seven?
-You can search the deepest reaches of outer space, but you'll never find a wild eight.
+I'm not asking about @post[the symbol]reality/symbology, but the thing which it represents.
+You can search the deepest reaches of outer space, but you'll never find a wild seven.
 </aside>

 Consider the number line.
 We've been filling it in for millennia.

 First there were only whole numbers.
-At that point it wasn't so much a number line as a collection of number points.
+You can't really even call it a number line: it's more of a collection of number dots.

 <div class="number-line" data-only-numbers="yes" data-positives="yes"></div>
 <aside class="info" markdown="block">
 The number line in ancient times
 </aside>

 There was nothing in between the numbers, which were whole and pure.
 Fractions came as a shock to everybody and really started filling things in: